 On this page you will find the information about effects of the emergency situation on the subjects related to taxation and customs, and customer services of the Estonian Tax and Customs Board (ETCB).
-The information is updated on an ongoing basis, most recently on 16 April.
+The information is updated on an ongoing basis.

 We have collected frequently asked questions for companies and undertakings who have problems, for example, with submission and payment of taxes duly.